fokosun/Checkpoint2/README.md

 ## Usage

+So first things first as usual: Let's say you have a class user that extends the base class

+`class User extends Base
+ {

+ }`

 Hey, i told you it was simple didn't I!
 Potato ORM is an open-source project, so please feel free to tell family and friends to use or contribute to Potato ORM.